 (According to I&E)

-For more on these top IUL companies, including information on the specific IUL policies offered, please click on any of the above insurance company names to be taken to our accompanying life insurance company review.
+For more on these top IUL insurance companies, including information on the specific IUL policies offered, please click on any of the above insurance company names to be taken to our accompanying index universal life insurance company reviews.

 An IUL policy is a type of Universal Life Insurance.
 In similar fashion to universal life, indexed life insurance allows you to adjust your death benefit, your premium payment, and how often you make payments.